postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 [![request](https://assets.postman.com/postman-docs/58858289.png)](https://assets.postman.com/postman-docs/58858289.png)

 Once that is done, click on `New Step → Add an Action` and configure your specific service.
-For this demo, let's connect your Postman Monitor to the Microsoft Flow mobile app.
-So, on every Monitor run, you will receive an in-app notification in the Microsoft Flow mobile app.
+For this demo, let's connect your Postman Monitor to the Microsoft Power Automate mobile app.
+So, on every Monitor run, you will receive an in-app notification in the Microsoft Power Automate mobile app.
 Select `Notifications` from the list of services and choose the `Send me a mobile notification` action.

 [![add action](https://assets.postman.com/postman-docs/58858298.png)](https://assets.postman.com/postman-docs/58858298.png)